UCL/ADMUR/cran-comments.md

 * The build checks identify: Possibly mis-spelled words in DESCRIPTION: SPD (11:303, 11:322) This intended initialisation is previously fully specified (Summed Probability Distribution).

-## Round 2: 20-11-11 This is a resubmission.
-In this version I have:
-* changed all instances of \dontrun{} to \donttest{}, as these take > 5 secs.
-* removed all changes to options(warn).
-Was previously used to suppress repetitive warnings if summedCalibrator() was run in a loop.
-I have instead added 'checks' as an argument to this function, giving user choice to suppress.
-* removed all changes to par() within functions.
-* ensured par() changes in vignettes are reset to user's par().
-Many thanks to Gregor Seyer for hugely helpful comments.

-### R CMD check results
-There were no ERRORs or WARNINGs.
-There was 1 NOTE:
-checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Adrian Timpson <a.timpson@ucl.ac.uk>'